flexkube/website/content/documentation/guides/kubernetes/creating-single-node-cluster-on-local-machine-using-flexkube-cli.md

 While not necessarily required for this guide, as we only run one node, it is recommended to install some CNI plugin on the cluster, as without that, kubelet will stay in `NotReady` state.

-Flexkube recommends using [Calico](https://www.projectcalico.org/), as it works on variety of platforms and provides both CNI plugin and [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) implementation.
-Flexkube also provides [calico helm chart](TODO), so Calico can be installation can be easily configured and managed.
+Flexkube recommends using [Calico](https://www.projectcalico.org/) as a CNI plugin, as it works on variety of platforms and provides both IPAM and [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) implementation.
+Flexkube also provides [calico helm chart](TODO), so Calico installation can be easily configured and managed.

 To install it, run the following command: